Skip to main content

 How Are Stress Fractures Diagnosed?

 To diagnose a stress fracture, a health care provider first asks about general health and activities (such as sports).
-Then he or she will do an exam to check for tenderness, swelling, or redness.
+Then they'll do an exam to check for tenderness, swelling, or redness.
 X-rays are usually done.

 Some stress fractures don't show up on an X-ray until a few weeks after the bone starts hurting.
 Sometimes an MRI scan or a bone scan is needed.